Ineffective Assistance of Counsel

 - Failure to present a defense that defendant was intoxicated, which would have been inconsistent with defendant’s defense that he did not commit the murder in question.

-Consult a Miami appellate attorney
+Consult a Miami appellate lawyer

-If you have been convicted at trial or pled guilty to a crime, it is not too late to seek help from an experienced appellate attorney.
+If you have been convicted at trial or pled guilty to a crime, it is not too late to seek help from an experienced appellate lawyer.
 The Miami and Orlando appeals lawyers of The Baez Law Firm have handled appeals in both Florida and federal courts, and will fight to win your appeal no matter what went wrong at your trial.
 Contact The Baez Law Firm for a consultation about your case today.